s0vereignty1/cowrie-aws-honeypot/SETUP_INSTRUCTIONS.md

 ---

-**⚠️ Disclaimer:** This honeypot is for cybersecurity research and educational purposes only.
-Always comply with applicable laws and regulations.
-Never deploy on production networks or systems containing real data.
+**⚠️ Ethical Disclaimer:** This honeypot is for cybersecurity research and educational purposes only.
+Some AI was used to generate these setup instructions.

----

-**🎉 Congratulations!** You now have a fully operational distributed honeypot system capturing real-world cyber attacks!